gitter-badger/grow-controller-Rpi/README.md

 ***************************************************************************

-Using the "change light cycle" in the "light menu" replaces your current crontab, it also places @reboot lcd.py. if your not using the Adafruit PiPlate lcd # out the lcd.py call in crontab.flower and crontab.veg
+Using the "change light cycle" in the "light menu" replaces your current crontab, it also places @reboot lcd.py. if your not using the Adafruit PiPlate lcd # out the lcd.py call in crontab.flower and crontab.veg.
+If U have other jobs in your crontab U'll want to also add them to crontab.flower and crontab.veg.

 I am teaching myself a bit of python with this project